nicomaligne/react_prez/README.md

 - HOC -> What's a HOC ?
 When to use it ?
 Connect example
 - renderProps	-> What's renderProps ?
 When to use it ?
 Example ?
 - function as children	-> What's functions as children ?
 Difference with renderProps ?
 When to use it ?
-- Dodds pattern ?
+- Dodds pattern :
+  - How to enforce a component API
+  - Compound
+  - Context API
+  - Props getter
+  - State reducer
+  - controlled props

 ## kind of redux stuff

-reselect for the selectors ( to avoid rerenders )
+- reselect for the selectors ( to avoid rerenders )